 Read our busking guidelines to learn where you can busk and what the rules are.
 Subscribe to The City of Calgary busker e-mail updates to stay current on City policy, process changes, and important deadlines.

 What is busking?

-Busking involves a person or group who provides street performances for the public by playing an instrument, singing, dancing, juggling, miming, performing magic or providing other entertainment.
-A person who does this is called a Busker.
+Busking involves a person or group who provides entertaining street performances for public enjoyment.
+A person who does this is called a “busker.”

 Buskers receive their payment in the form of monetary donations from the crowds they entertain.
-As Buskers are not contracted entertainers and have not been hired by a client, they will not receive a pay check.
+Buskers have not been hired by a client and they will not receive a pay check.
 So please, give generously if you have enjoyed a performance.

 Becoming a busker

 So you want to become a busker in Calgary?
 You will need to get a busking ID and follow our busking guidelines.
 There are two busking ID options:

 - Standard Busker ID (Free) - Lets you busk in public locations such as City parks and streets.
 This ID does not include transit stations.

 - Calgary Transit Busker ID ($25 and a Police Information Check) - Lets you busk in all locations including transit stations.
 You must follow additional Calgary Transit Busker ID guidelines and processes.

 Please note: If you had a Calgary Transit Busker ID for 2016, you do not need to redo your Police Information Check for the 2017 season.